-My friend Mary Ann is almost Hawaiian, even though she is a haole and lives in the snow when she’s not surfing (or cursing the traffic in SF).
-I thank her for this recipe, Pipikaula (Hawaiian slang = “beef rope”), a popular appetizer (or protein addition to a rice bowl dinner).
+My friend, Mary Ann, is almost Hawaiian, even though she is a haole and lives in the snow when she’s not surfing.
+I thank her for this recipe, Pipikaula (Hawaiian slang = “beef rope”), a popular appetizer or welcome addition to a rice bowl dinner.

 Pipikaula (Hawaiian Beef Jerky)

-- 1 large flank steak, trimmed of fat and silver skin 1 1/2 - 2 pounds
+- 1 ½ –2 pounds flank steak, trimmed of fat and silver skin

 - 2 inches freshly grated ginger approx. 2 tablespoons